 - Code quality is always enhanced, including performance.

-- Efforts on code maintenance always been reduced.
+- Efforts on code maintenance have always been reduced.

 - Improve code reusability and maintained proper interoperability.

 Q3.
-Explain details benefits available in case of using collection framework generic version from the starting of collection interfaces and classes on Java 4 version onwards?
+Explain the benefits of using the collection framework generic version from starting collection interfaces and classes on the Java 4 version onwards?

 Java 1.5 came with some critical functionalities on specifically in the collection framework, which enhances some of the generic interface’s legacy features.
 It introduced some of the approaches which actually provided ClassCastException at compilation time.
 Initially, the same exception came at runtime without any previous definition.
 But in the case of compilation, it will never be identified.
 If the developer mentioned one collection interface object type, it would never accept any other reference.
 If by mistake developers have done the same, then it will throw ClasCastExpection at compilation time.

 Some of the key interfaces are defined below, which are available for the Collection framework:

-- Set: This is one of the key collection interfaces that extends the Collection interface and does not contain any duplicate elements.
+- Set: One of the key collection interfaces extends the Collection interface and does not contain any duplicate elements.

-- List: It is one of the ordered collections extending the Collection interface and accepting duplicate elements, which are key differences between set and list.
+- List: One of the ordered collections extends the Collection interface and accepts duplicate elements, which are key differences between set and list.

 - Map: Map is also an interface that holding data with the key-value pair.
 It never contains any duplicate key values.

 Q5.
 Whether the collection frame can able to extend two very key interfaces in Java core packages, one is cloneable, and another one is Serializable?
 Please explain some details explanation of your answer to the above concern?

 Cloning and serializing on the collection interface is not possible, as the collection interface can have multiple interfaces.
 So there are some possibilities of duplicating values or unique values on those specific interfaces.
-So clone or serialize will not possible on that.
+So clone or serialize will not be possible on that.
 But there has some specific method defined for some common interface which may use own clone method to do this.